nnja/python/website/content/02-introduction-to-python/020-basic-data-types/00-variables.md

 If you want to learn more about Python naming conventions look at [PEP8](https://www.python.org/dev/peps/pep-0008/#naming-conventions) during a break.
 {{% /notice %}}

-Because Python is a dynamic language and you don't have type hints to explain what's stored inside a variable while reading code, you should do your best naming your variables to describe what is stored inside of them.
+Because Python is a dynamic language and you don't have type hints to explain what's stored inside a variable while reading a code, you should do your best naming your variables to describe what is stored inside of them.

 It's ok to be _verbose_.
 For example, `n` is a poor variable name, while `numbers` is a better one.
 If you're storing a collection of items, name your variable as a plural.